Extension Logo

 Learn how to care for and manage different forest types and harvest timber in Minnesota.

-Participating in the Master Woodland Steward program will give you a deeper understanding of woodland stewardship and a plan to keep your woods healthy for future generations.
+Participating in the Minnesota Woodland Steward program will help you create a plan to keep your woods healthy for future generations.

 My Minnesota Woods